gmtsciencedev/scitq/docs/usage.md

 `--`
 :   Like in most shell command this marks the end of `scitq-launch` options, so that what come next will be interpreted as the command to launch.
 It is useful if your command starts with dash (welcome to crapy design) or, which is more likely, in case your docker has a builtin command automatically launched and you just have to provide options (thus starting with dash).
 By default (without specifying `--` )

+!!! note
+    Be careful when you use quotes and variables with scitq-launch, see [using-variables-and-quote-with-scitq-launch](troubleshoot.md#using-variables-and-quote-with-scitq-launch).

 ## Managing your task executions